A disk_log based handler for Logger

 This is a handler for Logger that offers circular

-(wrapped) logs by using disk_log
+(wrapped) logs by using disk_log.

 Multiple instances of this handler can be added to Logger, and each instance